-Students may change their course schedule by adding and dropping courses according to the deadlines printed in that term's class schedule booklet (also see Dropping a Course[s] below).
-Before making such changes, the student should carefully check compliance with the course load requirements listed above.
-Dropping below full-time status may adversely affect a student's financial aid and housing.
-Students may also resign from the University following the deadlines listed in that term's class schedule booklet.
-A student will receive a W grade if dropping a course after a certain point in the term, and an R grade if resigning after a certain point.
+Students may change their course schedule by adding and dropping courses according to the deadlines printed in that term's class schedule (also see Dropping a Course[s] below).
+Dropping below full-time status may adversely affect a student's financial aid.
+Students may also resign from the University following the deadlines listed in that term's class schedule.
+A student will receive a W grade if dropping a course after a certain point in the term, and an R grade if resigning.
 Neither grade, however, will affect a student's grade point average.